uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 We loved, and incorporated, the personalisation options of <a href="https://homelifetech.com.au/products/relish-radio">The Relish Radio</a>, the simplicity of the <a href="https://designability.org.uk/projects/products/simple-music-player/">Simple Music Player</a>, and the DIY nature of the <a href="https://hackaday.io/project/26096-dementia-friendly-music-player">Dementia-Friendly Music Player</a>.

 ## Notice
-Links to suppliers are used for reference and this project receives no financial or other benefit from any retailer listed. #TODO
+Links to suppliers are used for reference and this project receives no financial or other benefit from any retailer listed.

 ## Warranty
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN  THE SOFTWARE.